on this page

 Who should undertake a health assessment

-The patient’s usual medical practitioner should do the Health assessment.
-Non-vocationally recognised medical practitioners (Non-VR MPs) and general practitioners can perform it.
+The patient’s usual medical practitioner should do the health assessment.

 You are the patient’s usual medical practitioner if you: